LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

 </p>

 <p align="justify">
-Reduced number density <code>&kappa;&rho;*</code> and elongation <code>&kappa;</code> must be provided by the user on the fly.
+Reduced number density <code>[1+L/D]&rho;*</code> and length-to-diameter aspect ratio <code>L/D</code> must be provided by the user on the fly.
 </p>

 ## Initial Configuration
 <p align="justify">
 The user is allowed to select one of three crystalline structures for the initial molecular configuration at the beginning of the simulation.
-Structures are either stretched, narrowed, or pure cubic geometries depending on the ellipsoidal elongation.
+Structures are either stretched or pure cubic geometries depending on the spherocylindrical elongation.
 The available structures are: simple cube (SC), body-centered cube (BCC), or face-centered cube (FCC).
-Like <code>&kappa;&rho;*</code> and <code>&kappa;</code> variables, the initial molecular configuration is also provided by the user on the fly.
+Like <code>[1+L/D]&rho;*</code> and <code>L/D</code> variables, the initial molecular configuration is also provided by the user on the fly.
 </p>

 <p align="justify">
 The initial configuration (position and orientation of particles) is, by default, written out in an external file and is also properly formatted to be uploaded in OVITO.
-An example of these crystalline structures can be seen below for <code>&kappa;&rho;* = 0.5</code>.
+An example of these crystalline structures can be seen below for <code>[1+L/D]&rho;* = 0.5</code>.
 </p>

 <em><p align="center">
   <b>Figure 01-A</b>.
 Example of a simple cubic structure.
-Particles are hard spheres (<code>&kappa; = 1</code>).
+Particles are hard spheres (<code>L/D = 0</code>).
 Number of particles: 512.<br>
   Click [here](https://user-images.githubusercontent.com/73966482/125833600-f8091b9c-a405-4ae3-9f24-013f221fe0d2.png) to zoom the figure in.
 </p></em>